Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 			- Expensive
 			- Cheap to maintain
 			- [Functionality](https://en.wikipedia.org/wiki/Laser_printing)
-				- a laser beam is repetedly passes back and forth over a negatively-charged cylinder called a "drum" to define a differentially-charged image
+				- a laser beam is repeatedly passes back and forth over a negatively-charged cylinder called a "drum" to define a differentially-charged image
 		- Heat
 			- Used for receipts
 			- Special paper